malibrud/AdventOfCode2021/README.md

 ## Day 11
 * Simulation task analogous to the game of life.
 It was a little tricky to hold to the "each cell only flashes onece.
 Solved through recursion.
 Second part was pretty easy... just simulate forward.
 The stopping criteria was pretty straight forward.

+## Day 12
+* Implemented depth search first algorithm.
+Worked well for part A.  For part B, I parameterized the algorithm with a max visits parameter.
+I had to introduce some additional logic that breaks the overall generality to implement the "only a single cave may be visited twice".
+I missed that at first and implemented code which would allow any small cave to be visited twice.
+Needless to say, this resulted in many more paths.